lordbaah/lordbaah/README.md

 * 🌍  I'm based in Ghana
 * ✉️  You can contact me at [lordbaah2@gmail.com](mailto:lordbaah2@gmail.com)
-* 🧠  I'm learning ReactJs and NodeJs
+* 🧠  I'm learning ReactJs, NodeJs and AWS Cloud Computing
 * 🤝  I'm open to collaborating on any FrontEnd Project

 ### Skills